HOME

 SCOPE:

-This method utilizes prefabricated Polypropylene (PP) liner sections, which are field inserted in existing concrete or brick sanitary sewer structures, either for rehabilitation or retrofit applications.
+This method utilizes preformed Polypropylene (PP) liner segments, welded into sections and inserted into existing concrete or brick sanitary sewer structures, either for rehabilitation or retrofit applications.

-Option 1 requires excavation and removal of existing manhole cast iron frame with lid, chimney and corbel-cone (or top slab); insertion of the prefabricated Polypropylene (PP) liner sections and installation of a new precast F.R.P. or HDPE/PP lined corbel-cone (or top slab).
+Option 1 requires excavation and removal of existing manhole cast iron frame with lid, chimney and corbel-cone (or flat slab top); insertion of the prefabricated Polypropylene (PP) liner sections and installation of a new precast F.R.P. or HDPE / PP lined corbel-cone (or flat slab top).

-Option 2 only requires the removal of the frame with lid.
-The Polypropylene (PP) liner sections can then be taken down into the existing structure and has to be welded together in place. .
+Option 2 does not require the removal of the frame with lid.
+The Polypropylene (PP) liner segments can then be lowered into the existing structure where they shall be welded together into sections in situ.

 The prefabricated Polypropylene (PP) liner sections shall be composed of 100% polypropylene with a minimum thickness of ¼"(6 mm).
-The sections shall be non load bearing components which are resistant to the chemical environment found in the waste water collection system to which they will be exposed.
-The outer surface of the liner shall have opposing vertical ribs to lock the liner into the grout upon hardening.
+The sections shall be non load bearing components which are resistant to the chemical environment normally found in the waste water collection system to which they will be exposed.
+The outer surface of the liner shall have ribs molded in opposing directions on the vertical axis and waterstop turnbacks on the horizontal axis to lock the liner into the grout upon hardening .

-The Polypropylene (PP) liner sections diameter shall fit into the existing structure such that a minimum of 2" (50 mm) annular space is available for "grouting".
+The prefabricated Polypropylene (PP) liner sections diameter shall fit into the existing structure such that a minimum of 2.5 " (63 mm) annular space is available for “grouting” the liner to the existing concrete structure.
 The assembled prefabricated Polypropylene (PP) liner sections shall conform to the height of the corresponding manhole structure.
-Pipe connections shall accurately accommodate all existing inlets, outlets, drops and cleanouts and are to be "plumbed" through monolithically attached "Factory" installed pipe stubs.
+Pipe connections shall accurately accommodate all existing inlets, outlets, drops and cleanouts and are to be “plumbed” through monolithically attached “Factory” installed pipe stubs.
 Watertight flexible rubber repair couplers and / or rubber boot seals are to be used as noted in the drawings or as directed by the engineer.

 The contractor shall measure the existing manhole prior to installation to determine critical dimensions including (but not limited to) structure diameter, height, pipe connection elevation, type, size and pipe angle location.
 The contractor shall be responsible for liner installation and fit.

-GENERAL: Excavate an area around top of existing manhole sufficiently (width and depth) to facilitate the removal of manhole frame, chimney, corbel-cone (or top slab).
+GENERAL: Excavate an area around top of existing manhole of sufficient width and depth to facilitate the removal of manhole frame, chimney, corbel-cone (or flat slab top).

-EXISTING STRUCTURE: Prepare structure interior, pressure wash or sandblast to remove all scale, loose material, grease and sludge build up.
-Remove loose or unsound concrete and mortar.
-Remove protruding brick, steps and hardware (lift station - pumps, plumbing & controls) that will interfere with liner installation.
-Active leaks (infiltration) shall be stopped with hydraulic mortar (or other approved materials).
+PREPARATION OF EXISTING STRUCTURE : Clean all interior manhole surfaces by means of pressure washing/sandblasting to remove all scale, loose material, laitance, grease, sludge, organic material etc. Remove all loose or unsound concrete and mortar.
+Remove all protuberances – steps, hardware, brick (lift stations – pumps, plumbing and controls) that will interfere with liner installation.
+If necessary, use approved cleaners to remove grease, oil, and other matter that may prevent an acceptable bond between existing manhole wall and polypropylene liner.
 The interior surface should be tested for pH to insure all acid contamination has been removed.
 All other structural repairs deemed necessary shall be performed.
+Active leaks (infiltration) shall be stopped with hydraulic cement/mortar, injectable grout (or other approved materials).

-NOTE: It may be necessary to plug sewer liner or cover invert to prevent extraneous materials from entering sewer liner. “by-pass” pumping diversion may be required to maintain sewage flow.
+NOTE: It may be necessary to plug sewer lines or cover invert to prevent extraneous materials from entering sewer lines.
+“By-pass” diversion pumping may be required to maintain sewage flow.

 MORTAR BENCHING / CHANNEL INVERT AND LIFT STATION FILLET